Our Way of Giving Back

 Our team are also very focussed on paper usage and we recycle everything we can.
 Including the ‘packaging’ from the many postal and courier satchels we receive going back to Australia Posts recycling initiative.

-There are just too many to list all, but here are some of the many, many activities our amazing cruising partners are involved in:
+Here are some of the many activities our amazing cruising partners are involved in (too many to list):

 Adventure Canada’s Discovery Fund… In 1996 Adventure Canada established their Discovery Fund which is contributed to by every cruise guest as part of their fare.
 It’s aim is to strengthen sustainable initiatives and projects in the regions they travel.